-Term Description First-time buyer A first-time buyer (FTB) is defined as: A person who has not previously purchased or built a dwelling in the Republic of Ireland for his or her occupation, and, Does not own or is not beneficially entitled to an estate or interest in, any dwelling in the Republic of Ireland or elsewhere and, Has a right to reside in the Republic of Ireland Help to Buy Scheme The Help to Buy Scheme (HTB) is a Government of Ireland incentive that helps eligible FTBs with the deposit required to purchase a new house or apartment for €500,000 or less.
+Term Description First-time buyer A first-time buyer (FTB) is defined as: a person who has not previously purchased or built a dwelling in the Republic of Ireland or elsewhere for his or her occupation, and, does not own or is not beneficially entitled to an estate or interest in, any dwelling in the Republic of Ireland or elsewhere and, has a right to reside in the Republic of Ireland Form of Inhibition The Land Registry Form called "Form 77" which the owner of the property must sign to register the Inhibition over the property Help to Buy Scheme The Help to Buy Scheme (HTB) is a Government of Ireland incentive that helps eligible FTBs with the deposit required to purchase a new house or apartment for €500,000 or less.
 Eligibility for HTB is assessed by the HTB and is separate from the FHS.
-If you are availing of the HTB, the maximum amount you may be eligible for from the FHS will be 20% of the property value.
-Macro-Prudential Exception (MPE) CBI measures set ceilings on the amount of money that can be borrowed to buy residential property using Loan to Value (LTV) and Loan to Income (LTI) limits.
+If you are availing of the HTB, the maximum amount you may be eligible for from the FHS will be 20% of the property value Inhibition A restriction by an owner of a property from dealing in the property (e.g. selling the property) without FHS's consent Inhibition Consent Form The property owner signs this form consenting to the registration of the Inhibition on the title to the property in the Land Registry Macro-Prudential Exception (MPE) CBI measures set ceilings on the amount of money that can be borrowed to buy residential property using Loan to Value (LTV) and Loan to Income (LTI) limits.
 Banks and other lenders have the freedom to lend a certain amount above these limits.
 This is known as a macro-prudential measure exception.
 If offered an MPE by your Participating Lender and you also qualify for the FHS, you must decide which one you wish to avail of, as you cannot avail of both.
-If offered both, you should discuss this with your financial adviser to determine which is the best option for you.
-Mortgage Approval in Principle (AIP) An AIP is an indication from a lender of how much they will be prepared to lend to you based on the information you provide to them.
-It's not the official loan offer but it is usually the basis of the official loan offer.
-Mortgage Letter of Offer The formal document issued by a Participating Lender to a customer that confirms mortgage approval for a property - usually subject to preconditions being satisfied.
+If offered both, you should discuss this with your financial adviser to determine which is the best option for you Mortgage Approval in Principle (AIP) An AIP is an indication from a lender of how much they will be prepared to lend to you based on the information you provide to them.
+It's not the official loan offer but it is usually the basis of the official loan offer